rangle/angular-training-examples/language-examples/remedial-js/9.0-ES5-vs-ES6/README.md

 ## Arrow Functions

 An arrow function expression (also known as fat arrow function) has a shorter syntax compared to function expressions and lexically binds the this value.
 Arrow functions are always anonymous.
+When the right side is an expression it is also the implicit return value.

 ES6: